psychemedia/ace-of-spades-devilish-tales/src/henry_wheeler.md

 CENTRAL CRIMINAL COURT.— Jan.
 6. OLD COURT.

-*Henry Wheeler*, aged 37, was indicted for feloniously and knowingly, and without lawful excuse, having in his possession 500 impressions of a forged die, intended to resemble the die of the ace of spades, used by the Commissioners of tbe Stamps and Taxes.
+*Henry Wheeler*, aged 37, was indicted for feloniously and knowingly, and without lawful excuse, having in his possession 500 impressions of a forged die, intended to resemble the die of the ace of spades, used by the Commissioners of the Stamps and Taxes.

 The Attorney-General and Mr. Phillips appeared for the prosecution.

 Mr. Clarkson was Counsel for the prisoner.

 James Ellis, an officer on the Bow-street establishment, stated that on the 15th December he went with a search-warrant, accompanied by an officer of the Stamp Office, to 122, St. John-street.
-On the door was an engraved plate, bearing the words, " Henry Wheeler, card-manufacturer."
+On the door was an engraved plate, bearing the words, "Henry Wheeler, card-manufacturer."
 He went down to a lower kitchen, where he found the prisoner, who acknowledged himself to be the master of the house.
 He asked witness to read his warrant, which was done ; when he said some one must have given the information out of spite.
 Witness and Stowell, accompanied by the prisoner, went to the attic, and there found a large quantity of impressions of playing-cards.
 He then went to the front of the attic, and there found, in an aperture in the ceiling, one dozen packs of cards, and a bag containing thirty-four sheets of the impressions of the ace of spades, each sheet containing ten impressions.
 He had also discovered materials for making the cards, and a great quantity of cards in the process of manufacture.
 In all he found 180 packs of cards, wanting only the ace of spades.
 He seized all these things, and took the prisoner into custody.

 This was the case for the prosecution.